orgua/shepherd-targets/nrf52_rf_survey/trafficbench/README.md

 # TrafficBench

+**NOTE**: this is a stripped copy of <https://github.com/nes-lab/TrafficBench> with small changes (node ID + X, described in readme one dir above).

+---

 TrafficBench is a tool suite for the experimental exploration of concurrent packet transmissions and their consequences (physical layer effects) in low-power wireless networks.
 It integrates [RSSISpy](https://gitlab.com/nes-lab/rssispy), a software module that enables continuous RSSI